Air to Water Heat Pump - Building Block Installations

 5. If using air handlers, you may decide to add electric back-up to the air handlers or use a boiler to boost water temperature when needed. (follow the manufacturer's instructions)

-Eventually the second heat pump will fail, you add the second air handler with water coil instead of refrigerant coil, but not a second OD unit.
+Eventually, the second heat pump will fail, and you then add the second air handler with a water coil instead of a refrigerant coil, but not a second OD unit.
 You will have to get water lines to the air handlers.

-Another choice, if there is hydronic heat in the home already and the home also has 1 or multiple zones of air conditioning you can do the hydronic heat connections at the time of original installations.
-As the a/c units fail and need replaced add them on as needed.
-If an air conditioning unit fails and the decision is to use an AWHP connect the air handler to the AWHP.
-The hydronic system can be connected at the same time using the existing boiler as your back-up on extremely chilly days.
-You will save when heating on milder days with the heat pump.
-The other option with an existing boiler and one of the a/c units fails is leave the hydronics system alone.
-The boiler can be connected to the AWHP next year or when the boiler fails.
-My choice would be to use the AWHP on milder days and extend the boiler life when not used as heavily.
+Another choice, if there is hydronic heat in the home already and the home also has one or multiple zones of air conditioning, you can do the hydronic heat connections at the time of original installation.
+As the a/c units fail and need to be replaced, add them on as needed.
+If an air conditioning unit fails and you decide to use an AWHP, connect the air handler to the AWHP.
+The hydronic system can be connected in parallel, with the existing boiler serving as a backup on freezing days.
+You will save on milder days when using the heat pump.
+The other option, with an existing boiler and one of the a/c units failing, is to leave the hydronics system alone.
+The boiler can be connected to the AWHP either next year or when it fails.
+My choice would be to use the AWHP on milder days and extend the boiler's life when it is not used as heavily.

-I will add if your company is not into solar photovoltaic today is the time to consider this expansion to your company especially if you are doing new construction.
-This is a newer and quickly growing industry and can add an income stream to your bottom line.
+I will add that if your company is not into solar photovoltaic, today is the time to consider this expansion to your company, especially if you are doing new construction.
+This is a newer and rapidly growing industry that can add an income stream to your bottom line.